jadref/buffer_bci/readme.txt

 Copy these directories somewhere on your local harddrive.

-*Windows Only* : modify the path in the file utilities/findMatlab.bat to point to your install of matlab
+Note: if MATLAB/Octave is not found automatically then modify the path in the file utilities/findMatlab.bat (windows) or utilities/findMatlab.sh (Linux/MacOSX)

 QuickStart
 ----------